Avocado Chocolate Pudding

 This Avocado Chocolate Pudding is insanely good!
 The three layers make it look so pretty and tempting.
 Its silky, creamy texture makes you want more than just one slice.
 And it is ridiculously easy to make.

-This cute pudding consists of three dreamy layers — creamy avocado pudding, fluffy milk pudding made of whipped egg white, and rich chocolate pudding.
-Trust me, it’s worth every bite.
+This dessert comes together in three dreamy layers: creamy avocado pudding, fluffy milk pudding made with whipped egg white, and a rich chocolate pudding topping.
+The contrast of textures makes every spoonful incredibly satisfying.

 Why You Will Love This Recipe